levy002/levy002/README.md

 <h3>I am a passionate full-stack software developer who enjoys working on all kinds of tech.</h3>

-- I’m currently available for hire or open to new job opportunities
+- I’m currently available for new job opportunities

 - 👯 I’m looking to collaborate on **Software Development Projects**